Empuriabrava

 Empuriabrava (Ampuriabrava) is a community in the municipality of Castelló d'Empúries, in the Alt Empordà (Costa Brava, province of Girona, Catalonia, Spain).
 It is located in the Gulf of Roses, surrounded by the Natural Park of the Aiguamolls de l'Empordà, and is the largest residential marina in Europe, with some 24 km of navigable waterways.

 Originally built on a swamp, Empuriabrava was transformed into a tourist community, initially planned in 1964 and completed in 1975.
 The town has more than 40 km of canals and a seasonal, summer population of around 80,000.
 The Greco-Roman acropolis of Sant Martí d'Empúries is nearby.

 Its aerodrome (ICAO-code LEAP), immediately to the north of the town, offers a variety of air sports with services for all levels of skydiving.

 Transport and communications

 Roads

-From Europe: Crossing the French border by motorway AP-7 or state road N-II.
-The exit of the motorway is the nº 3.
-State road C-260, direction Figueres.
-The road that takes to our municipality is the C-260, taking the Figueres-Roses exit, direction Roses.
+Empuriabrava can be accessed by motorway AP-7 or state road N-II, then via state road C-260, taking the Figueres-Roses exit in the direction Roses.

-From Barcelona or Girona: By motorway AP-7 or state road N-II.
-The exit of the motorway is the nº 4.
-State road C-260, direction France.
-The road that takes to our municipality is the C-260, taking the Figueres-Roses exit, direction Roses.

-From the Pyrenees: State road N-260, direction Figueres.
-After Navata, turn right, the road C-26 direction Castelló d'Empúries.
-Then, the state road N-II direction France.
-The road that takes to our municipality is the C-260, taking the Figueres-Roses exit, direction Roses.